Carlos Hyde

-Carlos Dawon Hyde (born September 20, 1990) is an American football running back who is a free agent.
-He played college football at Ohio State University and was drafted by the San Francisco 49ers in the second round of the 2014 NFL Draft.
+Carlos Hyde (born September 20, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the San Francisco 49ers in the second round of the 2014 NFL draft.

-High school career
+Early life

 Hyde grew up in Cincinnati, Ohio.
 He attended Princeton High School in Sharonville, Ohio, for his freshman year.
 He then moved to Naples, Florida, and attended Naples High School for the remainder of high school.
 He rushed for 1,653 yards and 16 touchdowns for the football team as a senior, and was named Player of the Year after his senior season by both the Naples Daily News and the Ft.
 Myers News-Press.
 He played on the 2007 Naples state championship winning team and 2008 regional finalist.
 He also played basketball, ran track, and mentored elementary school children.

 Considered a four-star recruit by Rivals.com, he was rated as the second best fullback in the nation.
 He committed to Ohio State University over scholarship offers from the University of Florida, the University of Miami, and Florida State University.

 College career

 Hyde enrolled at Ohio State in January 2010.
 Hyde played primarily as a backup running back in his first two seasons before breaking out in his junior season with 970 yards and 16 rushing touchdowns in less than 10 games after missing two because of an ankle issue.
-He was named second-team All-Big Ten that year.
+He was named second-team All-Big Ten Conference that year.

 Going into his senior season with high expectations, Hyde was suspended for the first three games of the season after being implicated in an incident at a local bar, though he was not criminally charged in the matter.
 Hyde returned from his suspension to finish the season strong with 1,282 yards and 14 touchdowns over his last eight games.
 On October 5, Hyde ran for his first 100-yard and multi-touchdown game of the season when he ran for 168 yards and three touchdowns when the Buckeyes played Northwestern.
 Hyde ran for a season-high of 246 yards and four touchdowns against Illinois on November 16.
 He followed that up with 226 rushing yards and a touchdown in the annual rivalry game against Michigan.
 He was a first-team All-Big Ten selection, and a third-team All-American by the Associated Press.